BTCr-Dev/bitcoin-token-smart-contracts/README.md

-This repository has the contracts that implement the wrapped tokens.
+This repository has the contracts that implement the btcrub tokens.

 # Ethereum network
 [ethereumV2/README.md](ethereumV2/README.md)